-Financial assets that are measured at Fair Value through Profit or Loss (FVPL) are recognised on the Balance Sheet when the Authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
-Fair value gains and losses are recognized as they arrive in the Surplus or Deficit on the Provision of Services.
+Financial assets that are measured at FVPL are recognised on the Balance Sheet when the Authority becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
+Fair value gains and losses are recognised as they arrive in the Surplus or Deficit on the Provision of Services.